-- communities and health, transport and accessibility, air quality, climate change and flooding, water resources and quality, natural environment, cultural heritage and waste and recycling. - 5.27 The findings of the IA in relation to soil (considered further on in this section), found that proposed development will inevitably result in the loss of agricultural land within the borough.
-This loss is not considered significant with regard to the economy as the agriculture, forestry and fishing industry only makes up 0.9% of the total employment in the borough101.
-The Draft Local Plan seeks to direct development onto areas of poorer agricultural land.
+- 5.28 The provision of employment has the potential for indirect positive effects on communities and health and transport and accessibility.
+However, there is also the potential for negative effects on a number of topics, which include communities and health, transport and accessibility, air quality, climate change and flooding, water resources and quality, natural environment, cultural heritage and waste and recycling. - 5.29 The findings of the IA in relation to soil (considered further on in this section), found that proposed development will inevitably result in the loss of agricultural land within the borough.
+This loss is not considered significant with regard to the economy as the agriculture, forestry and fishing industry only makes up 0.9% of the total employment in the borough100.
+The Local Plan seeks to direct development onto areas of poorer agricultural land.